1800546/BDE_Analyser/README.md

 Usage instructions:

 -This program runs on python console.
-So, if the user has python 3.7.2 instealled on their Windows 10 x64 machine, they can just type "python .\BDE_Analyser.py" in Powershell once navigated to the project directory
+So, if the user has python 3.7.2 installed on their Windows 10 x64 machine, they can just type "python .\BDE_Analyser.py" in Windows Powershell once navigated to the project directory

 -The program does not need any parameters to start, as it is an interactive console program